fmaussion/salem/docs/faq.rst

 -------------------------------

 As an atmospheric scientist, I hate to have to take care about projections and maps.
-Salem was created to hide all these concerns (in the end, this also forced me to learn about these).
-By the time I started, it seemed a good idea to provide map transformation tools without depending on GDAL (which is a dependency monster), but since `conda-forge`_ is there things are much easier (you'll have to install GDAL to use most of Salem's vector tools anyway).
+Salem was created to hide all these concerns.
+By the time I started, it seemed a good idea to provide map transformation tools without depending on GDAL, but since `conda-forge`_  GDAL is much easier to install.

 Also, I use the atmospheric model WRF in my work, and its output files are absolutely NOT compliant with the CF conventions.
-To my knowledge, there is no good tool to analyse WRF data with
-Python, and Salem will be further developed with this model in mind.
+To my knowledge, there is no tool to analyse WRF data with Python, and Salem will be further developed with this model in mind.

 .. _conda-forge: http://conda-forge.github.io/